-At present, studying a pattern is useful only for non-anchored patterns that do not have a single fixed starting character.
+Studying a pattern is also useful for non-anchored patterns that do not have a single fixed starting character.
 A bitmap of possible starting bytes is created.
+This speeds up finding a position in the subject at which to start matching.